 Study selection

 Any population-based study of children / adolescents up to age 18 which compared the diagnostic performance of simple measures of adiposity to define overweight and obesity against reference standard measures was eligible for inclusion.
 Studies including only children who were not overweight or obese were excluded.
-Studies had to use a simple measure of obesity (i.e. one that could be measured easily), such as BMI, skinfold thickness, waist-to-height ratio, wait-to-hip ratio, Rohrer’s Ponderal index, Benn’s Index, body adiposity index, fat mass index, bioelectrical impedance analysis, and near-infrared interactance as the index test and compare its performance to a reference standard which was one of: densitometry, dual-energy X-ray absorptiometry (DXA), deuterium dilution method (using Deuterium Oxide, D2O), or any multicompartment obesity measure.
+Studies had to be of an index test that was a simple measure of adiposity (i.e. one that could be measured easily), such as BMI, skinfold thickness, waist-to-height ratio, wait-to-hip ratio, Rohrer’s Ponderal index, Benn’s Index, body adiposity index, fat mass index, bioelectrical impedance analysis, and near-infrared interactance as the index test.
+The results of these index tests had to be presented so that children could be categorised as obese, overweight, or normal weight.
+The performance of the index texts had to be compared to a reference standard which was one of: hydrostatic weighting, air displacement plethysmography, dual-energy X-ray absorptiometry (DXA), deuterium dilution method (using Deuterium Oxide, D2O), or any multicompartment obesity measure.
 Studies had to report sensitivity and specificity of the index test(s), or data from which these could be calculated.
 Studies were selected by two reviewers independently.
 Disagreements were resolved through discussion or by another reviewer.

 Data extraction and quality assessment